 Unsubscribe from emails

 Until recently I had two email accounts.
 One for work and one for junk.
-Whenever I signed up to a store newsletter to get a discount or when I signed up to market research I used my junk email address.
+Whenever I signed up for a store newsletter to get a discount or when I signed up for market research I used my junk email address.
 The point is that my work email remained uncluttered and my junk email got all the bad emails.

 But with GDPR I realised I don’t need to have two separate email accounts to keep my email uncluttered.
 I could just unsubscribe from these emails and then I could have a personal account and a work account.
 As, ultimately, as my work increases I don’t want to be distracted by personal emails in my inbox.